-2. The goods covered are weapons, crowd control goods and laser pointers as specified at Schedule 13 of the Customs (Prohibited Imports) Regulations 1956 (the Regulations), and firearms, firearm accessories, firearm parts, firearms magazines, ammunition, components of ammunition and imitation firearms as specified in Schedule 6 of the PI Regulations.
+2. The goods covered are weapons, crowd control goods and laser pointers as specified at Schedule 13 of the Customs (Prohibited Imports) Regulations 1956 (the Regulations), and firearms, firearm accessories, firearm parts, firearms magazines, ammunition, components of ammunition and imitation firearms as specified in Schedule 6 of the Regulations.

-The importation of goods specified in Schedule 13 of the Regulations is prohibited unless the conditions, restrictions or requirements specified are complied with and the written permission of the Minister for Immigration and Border Protection, or an authorised person, is granted - applications are processed through the Department of Immigration and Border Protection (DIBP).
+The importation of goods specified in Schedule 13 of the Regulations is prohibited unless the written permission of the Minister for Home Affairs, or an authorised person, is granted.
+Permission to import Schedule 13 weapons may be granted on the basis that certain conditions or requirements are met, such as the goods will only be supplied to law enforcement agencies and the importer holds the appropriate state or territory licence to possess the goods.
+Applications for permission to import Schedule 13 weapons are processed through the Department of Home Affairs (Home Affairs).
 Some goods specified in Schedule 13 may be imported with certification from the police in the state or territory of residence.